-The 7 Best Mattress Toppers in 2022, Tested by HGTV Editors
+The 7 Best Mattress Toppers of 2023, Tested by HGTV Editors

 If your mattress isn't cutting it but you're not ready to upgrade, consider a comfortable mattress topper.
 From memory foam to feather, these toppers will make you feel like you're sleeping in a 5-star hotel.

 - Best Budget: Best Price Memory Foam Mattress Topper

 - Best for Side Sleepers: Nolah Sleep AirFoam Mattress Topper

 - Best for Dorms and College Apartments: Leisure Town Pillow-Top Washable Mattress Topper

 - Best Cooling: Tempur-Pedic TEMPUR-Adapt + Cooling Topper

 - Best Feather: Pottery Barn Classic Featherbed Topper

 - Best Down-Alternative: Parachute Down-Alternative Topper